Daniel-KM/Omeka-S-module-Log/README.md

 The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

+This module requires the module [Common], that should be installed first.

 See general end user documentation for [installing a module].

 * From the zip